anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 The Namada - Ethereum bridge exists to mint ERC20 tokens on Namada which naturally can be redeemed on Ethereum at a later time.
-Furthermore, it allows the minting of wrapped tokens on Ethereum backed by escrowed assets on Namada.
+Furthermore, it allows the minting of wrapped NAM (wNAM) tokens on Ethereum.

 The Namada Ethereum bridge system consists of: